 Given the broad-level understanding that an effective supply chain manager requires, it should come as little surprise that the core curriculum of a masters in supply chain management program is designed to help develop a comprehensive outlook.
 You may already bring a basic understanding of business principles to the table acquired through either your undergraduate studies or your work experience; your graduate program is geared to help you build upon those.
 If there are certain skills or fundamentals that you may be lacking, a course advisor could ask you to take leveling sources to help bolster you knowledge prior to enrolling you in the program.

 Initially, your coursework may include classes on business strategy and logistics.
 The reason for this is that many will often confuse supply chain management with logistics.
 In reality, logistics refers more to the processes involving manufacturing and distribution within a single organization, whereas supply chain management is the coordination of those efforts between multiple companies.
 However, since successful management strategies are heavily influenced by logistics, developing an understanding of this particular business discipline is important.

-Popular schools with Supply Chain Management Masters Degrees in New York
+Popular Schools with Masters in Supply Chain Management in New York

 Participate in Cutting-Edge Research in a Supply Chain Management Master’s Degree Program

 In order to supplement your growing knowledge of logistical strategies, you may also have the opportunity to take courses in business communication topics, transportation methods, purchasing and procurement processes, and supply or service sourcing.
 As you get further into your studies, opportunities to become involved in market research methods may also being to present themselves to you.
 The business journal articles and white papers that so many in the professional world rely in to familiarize themselves with the latest and greatest supply chain tips and technologies are typically written by researchers in an academic setting.
 You could realistically be asked to participate in such research.
 Popular topics specifically related to the supply chain include:

 - Supply Chain Financing